outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - optimizing data storage & logic given how other users are using the program

       - a set of graphing functions
-        - graph system as format

         - graph the problem space, problem, related problem network (as shown in FIG 7), solution space, solution, embedded graphs, interfaces, and other relevant objects

-          - the problem space metadata returned & displayed to the user is shown in FIG 3 (Problem Space Metadata), optionally including the solution metadata in FIG 4 (Solution Metadata) & additional solution metadata in alternate formats as shown in FIG 5 (Additional Solution Metadata), if a solution is found or if solution space information is found.
+          - function to derive the problem space metadata (which is returned & displayed to the user is shown in FIG 3 Problem Space Metadata), optionally including the solution metadata in FIG 4 (Solution Metadata) & additional solution metadata in alternate formats as shown in FIG 5 (Additional Solution Metadata), if a solution is found or if solution space information is found.

-          - solution metadata function: deriving, evaluating & comparing solution metadata for solution selection
+          - function to derive, analyze & compare solution metadata, for solution selection purposes
               - input filters
               - risk contributed by input filters
               - risk contributed by traversals (using a pattern instead of an insight contributes risk)